 Houses, schools, factories, office buildings, and other structures all need to be built and/or renovated to provide basic human comforts such as water, electricity, heating, and air conditioning.
-This program introduces the basics of building structures as well as career skills in plumbing and electrical.
+This program introduces the basics of building science.
 With the recent increase in building projects in southern Michigan, the job outlook is bright for hard-working, trained, and certified construction professionals.

 Students start by learning basic safety procedures and earning their 10-hour OSHA certificate.
-They quickly learn to use hand and power tools safely and learn the basics of building structures – foundations, framing, flooring, roofing, and siding – and the systems inside them.
-Students also learn valuable industry knowledge such as estimating, design, building permits, and job interviewing skills.
-All students in the class will work on improving academic skills through online Keytrain curriculum.
+They quickly learn to use hand and power tools safely and learn the basics of building science – foundations, framing, exterior, and interior finishes.
+Students also learn valuable industry skills such as estimating, design, building permits, and job interviewing skills.
+Students will explore other construction industry professions such as construction manager, electrician, plumbing, and HVAC tech.

 To Be Successful

 Successful students will have fundamental math skills in measuring, fractions, and decimals as well as the ability to balance social and work interactions.
 They enjoy building projects and physical activity.
 Students in this program like to work with their hands, follow directions well, have good work habits, and work well either independently or in a team.

 - Add, subtract, multiply, and divide whole numbers

 - Determine area and perimeter of geometric shapes